 Current 5-year survival rates after liver transplantation are about 80%, depending on various factors.
 People report improved quality of life and mental functioning after liver transplantation.
 In researching transplant centers, ask how many transplants they perform each year and their survival rates as well as the average waiting time for a transplant.
 Compare those numbers to those of other transplant centers.

 Liver Transplantation for People with Viral Hepatitis

 One of the primary problems with performing liver transplantation in patients with viral hepatitis is recurrence of the virus after transplantation.
-Recurrence occurs more often with hepatitis C than hepatitis B. Pretreatment with antiviral drugs, along with life-long immune globulin injections after transplant, is very successful in reducing the risk of recurrence in hepatitis B. Pretreatment with new drugs such as sofosbuvir is showing promise in preventing recurrence in hepatitis C.
+Recurrence occurs more often with hepatitis C than hepatitis B. Pretreatment with antiviral drugs, along with life-long immune globulin injections after transplant, is very successful in reducing the risk for recurrence in hepatitis B. Pretreatment with new drugs such as sofosbuvir is showing promise in preventing recurrence in hepatitis C.

 Liver Transplantation for People with Alcoholic Liver Disease

 Liver transplantation is controversial for people with alcoholic liver disease.
 Most transplant centers recommend that people achieve at least 6 months of sobriety before being considered for a transplant.
 People with alcohol dependence who may need a liver transplant should meet with a mental health professional for evaluation of psychological problems, and to get help setting goals for addiction treatment.

 - National Institute of Diabetes and Digestive and Kidney Diseases -- www.niddk.nih.gov

 - American Association for the Study of Liver Diseases -- www.aasld.org

 - United Network for Organ Sharing -- unos.org

 - US government organ donor site -- www.organdonor.gov